Liver fluke in animals

 • How do animals get infected with liver fluke?

 Animals become infected by ingesting larvae-contaminated water or plants, particularly in wet, marshy, or irrigated areas.
 The larvae develop inside freshwater snails, which act as intermediate hosts before releasing infective cysts onto vegetation.
-What are the symptoms of liver fluke infection?

 Common signs include: